-Update: The building has been demolished and the site cleared.
+Update: The building has been demolished and the site cleared for a plaza.

 I made it down to the Switzer Licorice Building this weekend to see what was left after demolition work started earlier this week.
 There’s still a quite a bit left, with the majority of the building near the Eads Bridge gone so the roadway can reopen.
 There’s increasingly less of Laclede’s Landing left, considering that St. Louis markets the area as some sort of time capsule of the Nineteenth Century.